Thalhammer/jwt-cpp/README.md

 ## SSL Compatability

 In the name of flexibility and extensibility, jwt-cpp supports both [OpenSSL](https://github.com/openssl/openssl) and [LibreSSL](https://github.com/libressl-portable/portable).
-These are the version which are tested:
+These are the version which are, or have been, tested:

 | OpenSSL        | LibreSSL        |
 | -------------- | --------------- |